Pedrogf03/Pedrogf03/README.md

 ## 👨‍🎓 About Me

-- 🎓 Education: Technician in Web Application Development (DAW), Mobile Application Development (DAM), and Cybersecurity.
+- 🎓 Education: Technician in Web Application Development (DAW), Mobile Application Development (DAM), Cybersecurity and AI & BD.
 - 💼 Currently interested in: backend development with Java Spring Boot and mobile apps with Flutter.
 - 🧠 Learning: Angular and software architecture best practices.
 - 🎮 Hobbies: video games and technology.